rahulpaygude02/Talend-Projects/README.md

 once we get all passed product list, we will again filter out Good category and Bad category products. please refer the Image file for details.

+# ETL_ext

+Aim- Extracting car data from two excel files, combine it and stored it in SQL server as well as Excel file.

+we get two different excel files that we have combined and applied requested logic on them. we made connection with SQL server. hence after successful connection establish, data get stored with required details in sql server as well as new excel file.